MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch5.md

 12. Drag each of the cubes in to each of the empty element slots.
      ![Lesson5 Chapter2 Step12im](images/Lesson5_chapter2_step12im.PNG)
-    Now whenever we pan those cubes those events will be sent to the cubes.
-However, there is no event set for the cubes to receive.

-13. Add an the “move with pan” script to all of the cubes.
+13. Add the “move with pan” script to all of the cubes.
 To do this, press and hold control/command and select each object.
 Then, in the inspector panel, click “add component” and search for “move with pan.”
 Click the script and it will be added to each cube.
 Now the 3D objects will move with your pan gesture!
 If you remove the mesh render on your quad, you should now have an invisible quad where you can pan through a list of 3D objects.

 ### Eye Tracking